leodev-xyz/leodev.xyz/public/csgo/aimware/v5/docs/globals.md

     if version == nil then return end -- nil means no internet connection if version == VERSION then return end -- no update http.Get("https://myserver/myscript/script.lua", function(code)
-        if code == nil then return end -- no connectionm, abort file.Write(GetScriptName(), code)
+        if code == nil then return end -- no connection, abort file.Write(GetScriptName(), code)
         UnloadScript(GetScriptName())
         LoadScript(GetScriptName())